- Therapy Modalities Glossary

 By working with these guiding principles, SFT empowers families to reorganize their structure in ways that support healthier functioning and stronger relationships.

-What can I expect from a Structural Family Therapy session?
+What can I expect from sessions in Structural Family Therapy?

 After initial assessments and goal-setting, a Structural Family Therapy (SFT) therapist may work with an individual or the entire family to create a structural family “map.”
 This map is often a visual representation that includes ages, genders, roles, relationships, power hierarchies, strengths, and other themes.